gracelang/language/languageSpec/spec.md

     assert (B <: interface { foo(_) } ) description "B has no foo(_) method"
     assert (B <: interface {foo(_:C) -> D} ) description "B doesn't have a method foo(_:C)->D"
     assert (B == (A | C)) description "B is neither an A or a C"

+**Run-time type checking of type assertions**

+A run-time check of an object's type is triggered by associating a value with an identifier declared with a type annotation.

+If the annotation is a simple interface, the run-time type check ensures that each of the methods of the type corresponds to an associated method of the object with the same canonical name, and the types of these methods in the object conform to those of the corresponding method in the type.
+See [Type Conformance](#type-conformance).
+Each type definition in the interface must have the same definition in the object.

+If the annotation is a variant type, then the run-time type check ensures that the set of methods of the object conforms to that of one of the variants.

 # Modules and Dialects